 Closing of the waiting list will be announced via public notice.
 The public notice will state the date the waiting list will be closed.
-The public notice will be published in a local newspaper of general circulation, and central office.
+The public notice will be published in a local newspaper of general circulation, and central office as well as online at www.wacopha.org.